touying-typ/touying/themes/university.typ

 /// #title-slide(subtitle: [Subtitle])
 /// ```
 ///
-/// - `extra` is the extra information of the slide.
-You can pass the extra information to the `title-slide` function.
+/// - extra (string, none): is the extra information for the slide.
+This can be passed to the `title-slide` function to display additional information on the title slide.
 #let title-slide(
   extra: none,
   ..args,